 For further information or for more information about financial protection and the ATOL Certificate go to www.atol.org.uk/ATOLCertificate.

 TRUST MY TRAVEL

-Trust My Travel operate an insurance scheme which we use to cover all bookings that do not qualify for ATOL protection.
-We pay a premium per booking and if we were to cease trading prior to your holiday, this ensures that Trust My Travel will refund all monies paid to us for your holiday.
+For bookings that do not qualify for ATOL Protection, you are welcome to request payment via our Trust My Travel portal.
+If we were to cease trading prior to your holiday, this ensures that Trust My Travel will refund all monies paid to us for your holiday.

 Any payments made by the Traveller to a Trust My Travel Member, processed by Trust My Travel, for a valid booking are financially protected by TMTProtects.me.
 Such payments each have a unique ‘Trust ID’ issued, confirming the validity of the Trust My Travel booking.

 In the event of non-delivery of service or Travel Provider insolvency, the Traveller completes and submits an online Claim Form at http://tmtprotects.me/make-a-claim.